 The temporary kitchen is on the middle floor, the sink in the yet to be finished toilet next to the kitchen serves as 'the kitchen sink'

 Please note that during early spring and late autumn, it can be quite cold in Romania and the house.
-During winter, very cold.
-The house does not yet have central heating, just electric radiators and gas heaters that can be used, with the amount of current able to be used restricted because of the supply.
-Only parts of the house can be heated at any one time.
+During winter, significantly cold.
+The house will soon have central heating, hopefully for the winter of 2020/21, otherwise there are just electric radiators and gas heaters that can be used, with the amount of current able to be used for the radiators restricted for the moment because of the supply.
+Though the amount of electricity available may soon change like the availability of central heating.
+If there ius a limited amount of electricity, only parts of the house can be heated at any one time.

 There is a water filter on site that can provide all the drinking and cooking water you will need.